GrupoDiana/BRT-Documentation/docs/applications/annotated-audio.md

 - **SourcePosition**: positions of the virtual set.
 - **Response**: the subject's responses.
 If an experiment is being performed, it allows storing the subject's response under these conditions.

 [BeRTA Renderer](berta-renderer/index.md) is able to record files using this AnnotatedReceiverAudio convention including the delivered binaural audio together with all the above information siynchronized with the audio.
-See [`/playAndRecord`](/BRT-Documentation/osc/overall#playandrecord) and [`/source/playAndRecord`](/BRT-Documentation/osc/source#sourceplayandrecord) for more information about the OSC commands to use this feature. these commands can also be sent by [BeRTA GUI](berta-gui.md)
+See [`/playAndRecord`](/BRT-Documentation/osc/overall#playandrecord) and [`/source/playAndRecord`](/BRT-Documentation/osc/source#sourceplayandrecord) for more information about the OSC commands to use this feature. these commands can also be sent by [BeRTA GUI](berta-gui.md).

+An example of AnnotatedReceiverAudio sofa file can be download from our [repository](https://github.com/GrupoDiana/BRTLibrary/releases).